surfinzap/typopo/docs/BACKLOG.md

 # Backlog for typopo

-* do not correct em-dash over here: work in any discipline—and it’s particularly

 * Add support for: 13 x $5 = $58.
 * add support for: 4 x followed by a word
 * add support for: Holmen 80 g/m2